Mechatronics-SDSU/software-workflow-intro/README.md

 1. Open two windows then in each window follow these steps:

 window 1:
-1. got to ubuntu command line
+1. go to ubuntu command line
 2. cd IntroWorkSpaceTalor
 3. source install/setup.bash
 4. cd src